UX Design - jego rola w biznesie

 Awareness of the usefulness of User Experience Design (UX) is steadily growing.
 More and more people are realizing that UX and its various areas (such as UX Writing, which we discussed HERE) are not just a "trend" but a conscious and responsible approach to building products, websites, and... strategic advantages.

-However, many companies still downplay the role of UX.
-Often, well-established market players with a long tradition of activity dismiss the significance of systematic user experience design.
-They nurture the belief that investing in UX is costly and does not bring immediate, easily measurable financial benefits.
-By focusing on short-term gains, they often ignore that good UX practices can significantly impact long-term customer loyalty and profitability and reduce the need for costly overhauls in the future.
-In such organizations, convincing management to invest in areas where the effects are not immediately visible or easy to quantify, such as improving user satisfaction or increasing product usability, can be challenging.
+Many companies still underestimate the role of UX.
+Most often, these are well-established firms with a long tradition in the market.
+They frequently dismiss the importance of a systematic approach to designing user experiences.
+They maintain the belief that investments in UX are costly and do not deliver direct or easily measurable financial benefits.
+Their focus remains primarily on short-term profits.
+In doing so, they ignore the fact that well-designed UX impacts long-term customer loyalty.
+Moreover, it increases profitability and reduces the need for expensive changes in the future.
+In such organizations, it is particularly difficult to convince management to invest in areas where results are neither immediately visible nor easy to measure—such as improving user satisfaction or enhancing product usability.

 UX and its impact on business outcomes – examples

-Walmartone of the world's largest retailers, decided to invest in User Experience (UX) by redesigning its website and mobile application.
-The goal was to create a more intuitive, personalized, and convenient customer shopping platform.
-The redesign focused on simplifying the purchasing process, improving product search, and introducing customized recommendations to increase user engagement and sales.
+Walmart, one of the largest retailers in the world, focused on user experience (UX).
+The company decided to redesign its website and mobile application.
+The goal was to create a shopping platform that is more intuitive, personalized, and convenient.
+Key changes included simplifying the purchasing process, improving product search, and introducing recommendations tailored to users.
+Thanks to this, Walmart aimed to increase customer engagement and boost sales.

-On the other hand, Bank of America redesigned its online banking platform, emphasizing simplifying and personalizing the user experience.
+Podobną drogą poszedł On the other hand, Bank of America redesigned its online banking platform, emphasizing simplifying and personalizing the user experience.
 The 'Keep the Change' initiative significantly increased customer engagement and satisfaction by rounding up transactions to the nearest dollar and transferring the difference to the customer's savings account.
 This feature not only facilitated saving money for customers but also significantly increased the number of new savings accounts opened in the bank.
-Bank of America strengthened its position in the banking services market by focusing on user needs and providing added value.
+Bank of America strengthened its position in the banking services market by focusing on user needs and providing added value., który przeprojektował swoją platformę bankowości internetowej.
+Postawił na uproszczenie obsługi i personalizację doświadczeń.
+Jednym z elementów tej strategii była inicjatywa „Keep the Change”.
+Funkcja ta automatycznie zaokrąglała transakcje do pełnego dolara, a różnicę odkładała na konto oszczędnościowe klienta.
+Rozwiązanie zwiększyło zaangażowanie i satysfakcję klientów.
+Ułatwiło też oszczędzanie, co wprost przełożyło się na wzrost liczby nowo otwieranych kont oszczędnościowych.
+Dzięki temu bank wzmocnił swoją pozycję konkurencyjną.

 UX in Insurance

-In the insurance sector, where customer experience is often complex and burdened with formalities, UX design can significantly impact a company's success, including financial success.
-Improving user interfaces, simplifying the insurance application process, providing easier access to policy information, and intuitive online purchasing paths will increase customer satisfaction.
+In the insurance sector, the customer experience is often complex and burdened with numerous formalities.
+This is why UX (User Experience) design can have a crucial impact on a company’s success—including its financial performance.
+Simplifying application processes, improving user interfaces, creating intuitive online purchase paths, and ensuring easy access to policy information are all elements that significantly increase customer satisfaction.

 Examples